101 · Question #650

 When the ARP table shows a different MAC address for the same IP across two captures taken one minute apart, the defining cause is an IP address conflict where two devices share the same IP.

-- A. A down interface would remove the ARP entry entirely rather than produce a changing entry, because no ARP replies would be received.
+A down interface would remove the ARP entry entirely rather than produce a changing entry, because no ARP replies would be received.

-- B. A MAC address conflict involves two interfaces sharing the same MAC, which would not cause the ARP table to show two different MACs resolving to the same IP.
+A MAC address conflict involves two interfaces sharing the same MAC, which would not cause the ARP table to show two different MACs resolving to the same IP.

-- C. A missing route is a Layer 3 issue and does not affect ARP, which operates at Layer 2 and resolves IPs to MACs within the local segment.
+A missing route is a Layer 3 issue and does not affect ARP, which operates at Layer 2 and resolves IPs to MACs within the local segment.

-Concept tested.
-IP address conflict detection via ARP table comparison
+Concept tested: IP address conflict detection via ARP table comparison

 Community Discussion